xlinsist/xlinsist.github.io/README.md

 My name is Xulin Zhou(周旭林), a graduate student at [Institute of Software, Chinese Academy of Sciences(ISCAS)](http://www.is.cas.cn/) in Beijing.
 I graduated from [Jinan University](https://www.jnu.edu.cn/main.htm)  with a bachelor's degree in 2023.
 I was born and bred in Dongguan.

 **My research interests lie in *Parallel Computing and Compiler Optimization***.
-I have served as a maintainer and contributor to several open-source compiler projects.
+As a member of [PLCT lab](https://github.com/plctlab/PLCT-Weekly), I have served as a maintainer and contributor to several open-source compiler projects.
 See my personal statement [here](/projects/PS.md).

 **Writing is my long-standing habit.** I have been keeping a diary since high school.
 Parts of the diaries are organized as [several columns](/blogs/main.md) to summarize miscellaneous insights from my experiences and reading.